zhenhao23/Loreal-WhateverWorks/README.md

 1. Understand and clean raw data
 2. Detect and filter spam comments
 3. Preprocess videos and comments for NLP tasks
-4. Perform relevance scoring and sentiment analysis
+4. Perform relevance scoring, sentiment analysis and Aspect Based Sentiment Analysis
-5. Categorize videos into meaningful groups
+5. KPI and engagement analysis for comment and engagement score analysis for video

 The workflow integrates classical preprocessing with modern transformer models for text classification, sentiment, and similarity tasks.